 - Persons in an emergency, if the knowledge of information, in fact, is necessary to protect the health or safety of students or other persons.

-- An alleged victim of any crime of violence of the results of any institutional disciplinary proceeding against the alleged perpetrator.
-The information may only be given in respect to the crime committed.
+- An alleged victim of any crime of violence or a non-forcible sex offense, of the final results of any institutional disciplinary proceeding against the alleged perpetrator.
+The information may only be given in respect to the crime committee.